 Handled by the hospitality design experts at Technē, the new Deka Immobilien space has been designed as an interactive tool to demonstrate the possibilities of a flexible workplace.

 The Deka Immobilien site is on the seventh floor of the tower on the William and Collins Street junction in the heart of Melbourne, and team leader and senior associate at Technē Gabriella Gulacsi remarks that commercial and hospitality design may disparate, in Melbourne this just isn’t the case.

 “Melbourne’s hospitality culture is very developed – dining has always been a vehicle for connection,” Gulacsi says “Now, workplaces are evolving to be more flexible and collaborative, and commercial design must evolve with it by allowing people to connect in that same way.”

-The design had Technē specifically wanting to showcase the benefits of varied working models, reflecting the varied and exciting ways Melbourne laneways are used by the citiznes of Melbourne city.
-The look and design of the space draws on the accents that feel intrinsically ‘Melbourne’ from the concrete laneways, to the graffiti, cafes and raw environments.
+The design had Technē specifically wanting to showcase the benefits of varied working models, reflecting the varied and exciting ways Melbourne laneways are used by the citizens of Melbourne city.
+The look and design of the space draws on the accents that feel intrinsically ‘Melbourne’ from the concrete laneways to the graffiti, cafes and raw environments.